 In April 2016 the government introduced a flat rate (single-tier) State Pension for everyone who reached their state pension age on or after that date.
 They also changed the timetable that raises the State Pension Age (SPA) from 66 to 67 gradually between 2026 and 2028.
 Under the current law SPA will already increase to:

 As part of this change to the state pension, the Government ended National Insurance Contracting out arrangements.
-This meant that members of what were known as “contracted out pension schemes”, like the NHS pension, pay on average 1.4% more in NI than they used to (employers will also pay more for their affected employees).
-The reason for this is that there is no longer a second element to the state pension that people in contracted out schemes didn’t pay into (e.g. SERPS and the State Second Pension).
+This meant that members of what were known as “contracted out pension schemes”, like the NHS pension, now pay on average 1.4% more in NI than they used to (employers will also pay more for their affected employees).
+The reason for this is that there is no longer a second element to the state pension that people in contracted out schemes previously didn’t pay into (e.g. SERPS and the State Second Pension).

 This "starting amount" will be the better of the state pension:

 - an individual has already built up under the old rules or

 - the individual would have built up by 6 April 2016 had the new rules applied for their whole career to date.

 In both cases, a deduction will be made to reflect any periods when the individual was contracted-out of the additional state pension.
 This will then be added to by any further years of NI contributions until the pension is claimed.